The term ‘free-range’ is widely used to market and sell eggs.

-As consumers we are led to believe that free-range means cruelty-free.
-Sadly this just isn’t true.
-Scroll down to read why…
+As consumers we are led to believe that free-range means cruelty-free, but sadly this just isn’t true.
+Scroll down to read why.

-Egg production peaks when a hen is around one to two years of age.
-When she is no longer productive enough for a farm’s needs she is usually killed for low-grade meat, far earlier than her natural life span of around seven or eight years*.
-Free-range hens are still regarded as ‘egg producing machines’, and are slaughtered as soon as they cease to be profitable.
+They are usually killed for low-grade meat, far earlier than their natural life span of around seven or eight years.
+Free-range hens are still regarded as ‘egg-producing machines’ and are slaughtered as soon as they cease to be profitable.

 The reality for free-range hens is very different to what the adverts tell us.
 Almost all are still kept in huge flocks in large crowded barns, being let outside for parts of the day, weather permitting.

 These barns have a stocking density of up to four hens per square metre.